Aseity: Meaning

-As a part of this belief God is said to be incapable of changing (see Hebrews 13:8) Changing implies development.
+As a part of this belief, an aseitous God is said to be incapable of changing (see Hebrews 13:8) Changing implies development.
 Since God was, and is, and is to be the Absolute Perfection, there is no need to change: he is αὐτουσία (unchanged: Gregory of Nyssa), actus purus and ipsum esse subsistens (Thomas Aquinas).

 Many (Thomas Aquinas, for instance) have also thought that aseity implies divine simplicity: that God has no parts of any kind (whether spatial, temporal, or abstract), since complexes depend on their individual parts, with none of which they are identical.
 Classical theists have often drawn a further implication: that God is without emotion or is "impassible": because, it is said, emotion implies standing as patient (pass-) to some agent – i.e., dependence.
 This is so because, although God has created everything, he is not in dependence on his creation.